-Chapter 4: International, Regional and National Context for Disaster Risk Reduction
+International, Regional and National Context for DRR

-The international context for DRR is enshrined in the DRR global strategies and platforms such as the Yokohama Strategy and Plan of Action for a Safer World, The Hyogo Framework for Action (HFA) 2005-2015: Building the Resilience of Nations and Communities to Disasters2, among others.
-The goal of the HFA is "the substantial reduction of disaster losses, in lives as well as the social, economic and environmental assets of communities and countries" and is the reference framework for DRR public policy.
+The international context for DRR is enshrined in the DRR global strategies and platforms such as the Yokohama Strategy and Plan of Action for a Safer World and the Hyogo Framework for Action (HFA) 2005-2015: Building the Resilience of Nations and Communities to Disasters.
+The Yokohama Strategy and Plan of Action provide guidelines for natural disaster prevention, preparedness and mitigation.
+The HFA is the reference framework for DRR public policy and its goal is "the substantial reduction of disaster losses, in lives as well as the social, economic and environmental assets of communities and countries".